Identity crisis: Concept

 Adolescents may withdraw from normal life, not taking action or acting as they usually would at work, in their marriage or at school, or be unable to make defining choices about the future.
 They may even turn to negative activities, such as crime or drugs since from their point of view having a negative identity could be more acceptable than none at all.
 On the other side of the spectrum, those who emerge from the adolescent stage of personality development with a strong sense of identity are well equipped to face adulthood with confidence and certainty.

-Erikson studied 8 stages that made up his theory.
-Ego identity was a key concept to understanding "What is identity" and it played a huge role in the conscious mind that includes fantasies, feelings, memories, perceptions, self- awareness, sensations, and thoughts; Each contributing a sense to self that is developed through social interaction.
+Erikson studied eight stages that made up his theory.
+To him, ego identity is a key concept to understanding what identity is, and it plays a large role in the conscious mind that includes fantasies, feelings, memories, perceptions, self-awareness, sensations, and thoughts; Each contributing a sense to self that is developed through social interaction.
 He felt that peers have a strong impact on the development of ego identity during adolescence.
-He believed that association with negative groups such as cults or fanatics could actually "redistrict" the developing ego during this fragile time.
-The basic strength that Erikson found should be developed during adolescence is fidelity, which only emerges from a cohesive ego identity.
-Fidelity is known to encompass sincerity, genuineness and a sense of duty in our relationships with other people.
-Erikson made it an argument between identity and confusion.
-Confusion lies between the younger generation, "teenagers", and during adolescents he states that they "need to develop a sense of self and personal identity".
-If they don't develop this sense of self, they will be insecure and lose themselves lacking that confidence and certainty they will be facing as an adult.He described identity as "a subjective sense as well as an observable quality of personal sameness and continuity, paired with some belief in the sameness and continuity of some shared world image.
+He believed that association with negative groups such as cults or fanatics can actually "redistrict" the developing ego during this fragile time.

+The basic strength that Erikson argued should be developed during adolescence is fidelity, which only emerges from a cohesive ego identity.
+Fidelity encompasses sincerity, genuineness and a sense of duty in relationships with other people.
+Erikson defined the crisis as an argument between identity and confusion.
+Confusion lies between the younger generation, teenagers, and during adolescence he states that they "need to develop a sense of self and personal identity".
+If they do not develop this sense, they will be insecure and lose themselves, lacking confidence and certainty in adult life.

+He described identity as "a subjective sense as well as an observable quality of personal sameness and continuity, paired with some belief in the sameness and continuity of some shared world image.
 As a quality of unself-conscious living, this can be gloriously obvious in a young person who has found himself as he has found his commonality.
 In him we see emerge a unique unification of what is irreversibly given—that is, body type and temperament, giftedness and vulnerability, infantile models and acquired ideals—with the open choices provided in available roles, occupational possibilities, values offered, mentors met, friendships made, and first sexual encounters."